Watson, Simpson make most of family time at soggy Masters

 ''I might have gotten a picture of us in the champion's locker eating lunch,'' Watson said with a grin.

-The siren sounded soon after the Watson-Simpson group finished, and officials called off play and evacuated the grounds for the rest of the day.
-No winner was declared, meaning no one was saddled with the dreaded curse - no Par-3 Contest winner has ever gone on to capture the green jacket.
+The storm siren sounded soon after the Watson-Simpson group finished, and officials called off play and evacuated the grounds for the rest of the day.
+No winner was declared, meaning no one was saddled with the dreaded curse - no Par 3 Contest winner has ever gone on to capture the green jacket.

-Masters chairman Billy Payne said the approaching weather gave officials no choice but to get people off the course.
+Augusta National club chairman Billy Payne said the approaching weather gave officials no choice but to get people off the course.

 ''We share in the disappointment of our patrons, but the safety of everyone on our grounds is always our primary concern,'' he said.